 This course deals in depth with Script Analysis through the Stella Adler Technique, utilizing the works of Anton Chekhov as a base.
 The actors will master the breakdown of a script into beats and the use of action exercises and emotional doings to understand the character's through-line.
-PR - G220 & G101 movement techniques such as finding the center of the character, the animal within, and skeletal breakdown.
-The actor learns to connect with the character's emotions through their primal needs and desires, bringing those elements to life through body language and articulation, as well as tempo, rhythm and shape.
-PR - A131
+PR - G220 & G101 voice and articulation, application is made to classical text using Shakespeare monologues, sonnets, and scenes.
+(ELIGIBLE FOR DISTANCE LEARNING) PR - A122